 Once again, the exception proves the rule.
 Often the wearer’s eyebrows disappear behind bold, fashionable frames or large lenses.
 In this case, check to see if the frames cover your eyebrows completely to ensure a harmonious look.

-The colour of the frames is just as important as the shape in determining how glasses look on the particular wearer.
+The color of the frames is just as important as the shape in determining how glasses look on the particular wearer.
 What tint works best with particular lenses?
-What colour suits the frames?
-In addition to reflecting your own personal taste, your glasses should complement the colour of your hair, skin and eyes – these factors determine what colour suits you best.
+What color suits the frames?
+In addition to reflecting your own personal taste, your glasses should complement the color of your hair, skin and eyes – these factors determine what color suits you best.
 A distinction is made between four different types, each named after one of the seasons.
-Figure out what type you are, and selecting the right colour will be easy!
+Figure out what type you are, and selecting the right color will be easy!

-The winter type has a skin tone ranging from olive to dark brown or very light skin with a blue shimmering undertone.
-Asians and Mediterranean-types belong in this category.
+The winter type has a skin tone ranging from olive to dark brown or very light skin with a shimmering blue undertone.
+Asian and Mediterranean people belong in this category.
 Winter types usually have dark or black hair, and those with a brighter complexion quickly look pale without makeup.
-Prominent examples of the winter type are the actresses Zooey Deschanel and Elizabeth Taylor or the actor Johnny Depp.
+Prominent examples of the winter type are actresses Zooey Deschanel and Elizabeth Taylor, and actor Johnny Depp.
 The winter type has hazelnut, blue or green eyes.

-Clear, strong and cool colours such as black, white, grey and blue work well for this type.
+Clear, strong and cool colors such as black, white, gray and blue work well for this type.
 Silver is also ideal.

-The spring type has a peach-colour skin tone with golden freckles, like the actress Nicole Kidman.
-Spring types often have blond or strawberry blond hair, and their eyes range from blue, blue-green, green to green-brown or gold-green.
+The spring type has a peach-colored skin tone with golden freckles, like actress Nicole Kidman.
+Spring types often have blond or strawberry blond hair, and their eyes range from blue, blue-green and green to green-brown or gold-green.

-The following colours complement spring types: natural white, creamy beige, lilac, salmon, cornflower, rose or warm brown tones as well as gold, copper and bronze.
+The following colors complement spring types: natural white, creamy beige, lilac, salmon, cornflower, rose or warm brown tones, as well as gold, copper and bronze.
 We recommend gold, beige, lobster red or light brown frames.

-This type usually has ash blond hair and light blue, brown or grey eyes.
-They have a light, rosy, almost pastel-coloured complexion.
-Two typical examples would be the Hollywood stars Gwyneth Paltrow and Brad Pitt.
+This type usually has ash blond hair and light blue, brown or gray eyes.
+They have a light, rosy, almost pastel-colored complexion.
+Two typical examples would be Hollywood stars Gwyneth Paltrow and Brad Pitt.

-The optimum colours for the summer type are cool and intense without being too gaudy or dark, such as grey blue, rose, red, silver grey and parchment white.
-Rose, light blue or violet are great colours for the glasses.
+The optimum colors for the summer type are cool and intense without being too gaudy or dark, such as gray blue, rose, red, silver-gray and parchment white.
+Rose, light blue or violet are great colors for glasses.

-The autumn type has golden, ivory or peach-colour skin – think of Florence Welch, the singer from Florence + the Machine, or the actress Julia Roberts.
-Many autumn types have freckles, red-hair with a golden shimmer and dark brown, green-brown or green eyes.
+The autumn type has golden, ivory or peach-colored skin – think of Florence Welch, the singer from Florence + the Machine, or actress Julia Roberts.
+Many autumn types have freckles, red hair with a golden shimmer and dark brown, green-brown or green eyes.

-Earthy colours are ideal for the fall type, such as brown, orange and dark green hues as well as deep shades of red, ivory and vanilla.
+Earthy colors are ideal for the fall type, such as brown, orange and dark green hues as well as deep shades of red, ivory and vanilla.
 Gold, bronze and copper are also great choices.
-For your glasses, consider gold and all natural colours as they perfectly complement the colour of your skin, eyes and hair.
+For your glasses, consider gold and all-natural colors as they perfectly complement your skin, eyes and hair.